J&F Investimentos: Subsidiaries

 Alpargatas S.A., the largest footwear company in Brazil and manufacturer of Havaianas flip-flop sandals, is a subsidiary of J&F Investimentos.
 As of August, 2016, J&F Investimentos owned 6.99% of the common shares of Alpargatas.
 In 2016, Brazil's audit court began investigation into a loan from Caixa Economica Federal to J&F Investimentos which was used to finance the company's acquisition of Alpargatas.
 Investigators asserted that the timing of the loan and its terms, which included a seven-year repayment period and two-year grace period, provided the company with an unfair advantage "over rival bidders because it allowed the company to pay entirely upfront in cash".
 Investigators also asserted that per the substantial amount of the loan, it should have been syndicated to other banks.

 Eldorado Brasil is a subsidiary of J&F Investimentos that is involved in pulp production; J&F Investimentos is its parent company.

-Vigor S.A. is a Brazilian dairy and food company that is a subsidiary of J&F Investimentos.
+Vigor S.A. is a Brazilian dairy and food company that was a subsidiary of J&F Investimentos.
 In 2017, the company sold its dairy firm to the Mexican dairy company Grupo Lala.